The thin lens equation tells you where an image forms for a thin lens:

 When You Can Use The Lens Equation

 This equation is used in basic ray optics for cameras, magnifiers, microscopes, telescopes, and simple eye-lens models.
-It works best when the lens thickness is small compared with the other distances in the problem and the rays stay near the principal axis.
+It works best when the lens thickness is small compared with the other distances and the rays stay near the principal axis.
+For real optical systems, thickness effects and aberrations can matter; there the thin lens equation is still a useful model, but not the whole story.

 Need help with a problem?